apify/crawlee/README.md

 in combination with [RequestList](https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestList) and [RequestQueue](https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestQueue) to recursively scrape the [Hacker News](https://news.ycombinator.com) website using headless Chrome / Puppeteer.
-The crawlers starts with a single URL, finds links to next pages, enqueues them and continues until no more desired links are available.
+The crawler starts with a single URL, finds links to next pages, enqueues them and continues until no more desired links are available.
 The results are stored to the default dataset.
 In local configuration, the results are represented as JSON files in `./apify_storage/datasets/default`